brianspiering/quotes_from_others/README.md

 "What we have before us are some breathtaking opportunities disguised as insoluble problems."
 — John Gardner

+"A bet is a tax on bullshit.”
+— Alex Tabarrok

 "What's the name for a company that can be valued billion dollars before they see a dime in revenue?

 A Panda — By all laws of nature they should no longer exist, but due to human intervention, they do."
 — Internet forums

 -----
 Other sources